Guardo: Origins and early period

 Little is known about the pre-medieval history of Guardo.
-The name of one of the town's suburbs, Valdecastro, suggests the existence of a some kind of Celtic fort, although no historical sources can confirm this.
+The name of one of the town's suburbs, Valdecastro, suggests the existence of some kind of Celtic fort, although no historical sources can confirm this.
 The origin of the town's name has been extensively discussed.
 According to Quirino Fernández, it could come from the Latin 'Bucca ad ardum' or 'Mouth of the Heights', which could be translated as a pass of difficult access, whereas Julio Caro Baroja links it to the Celtic word 'ward', or Land of Storms.

 Guardo is first mentioned in the 10th century as 'Buardo' or 'Boardo', as a village linked to the nearby San Román de Entrepeñas Monastery in a document about property transfer.
 Forming part of the Counts of Saldañas' estate, its castle, which was strategically situated on a hill above the banks of the Carrión river, was used to monitor the possible Muslim raids and to control the border with the Kingdom of León and the County of Castile.

 In the 13th century, King Alfonso VII ordered for the castle at Guardo to be "maintained and for its occupiers to be perpetually garrisoned".
 The fortress comprised a tower to monitor local travel, a chapel dedicated to Nuestra Señora del Castillo and a necropolis.
 The castle had completely disappeared by the 19th century, when its stone was used for the construction of the train line between Bilbao and La Robla.

 From 1636 until 1801, Guardo belonged to the province of Toro, before being incorporated into Palencia, to which it still belongs today.
 For much of its early history, the village relied on rearing cattle and agriculture and remained a small settlement up until the modern era.